romdalf/romadams.com/docs/foss/kleidi/index.md

 ## Security exposures

-The following diagram takes a 10,000-feet overview to explore the security exposures leading to a potential secret leaking/spilling:
+The following diagram takes a 10,000-foot overview to explore the security exposures leading to a potential secret leaking/spilling:

 * The secret comes from an external source and needs to be injected.
 * The base64 encoded secret will be ingested via the API server.
 * If a Kubernetes KMS provider plugin exists, the API server encrypts the data field using an envelope encryption scheme.
-* The secret and encrypted data filed will be stored within the ```etcd``` key-value datastore.
+* The secret and encrypted data files will be stored within the ```etcd``` key-value datastore.
 * The ```etcd``` key-value datastore file is saved on a local volume on the control plane node filesystem.

 What are the exposures: